meldify/cli/README.md

 # Meldify CLI

 `meldify` is Meldify in the command line.
-It brings your Meldify templates to the command line, so you can create your projects right where you want them.
+It brings your Meldify templates to your terminal, so you can create your projects right where you want them.

 ## Installation